Physik-Institut-UZH/XenoDAQ/README.md

 # XenoDAQ
 First DAQ used on Xenoscope.
 Code based on DAQ wrote by Julien Wulf.
 Includes SingleDAQ and MultiDAQ, with or without ZLE.

+This code is originally a fork from https://github.com/Physik-Institut-UZH/DAQ.

 # Installation